 When should I not use mineral spirits or paint thinner?

 If you’re working with latex or water-based paints, then mineral spirits and paint thinners are not recommended.
-These paints have water as the base solvent.
+This is because these paints have water as the base solvent.
 The mineral spirits or paint thinners can cause the separation of the paint pigment from the paint solvents during a thinning application.

 Whether you’re a DIYer or professional, with these tips, you now know how to use them properly, and you’re ready to decide which is better for your next DIY painting project.